-The amount of impairment losses on trade receivables consists of a provision of 1,641 k€ in 2024, compared with a provision of 430 k€ in 2023.
-The difference between the two years was due, on the one hand, to an increase in energy fraud.
-It is, in fact, becoming increasingly difficult to recover this type of debt.
-This phenomenon is made worse in particular by the length of legal proceedings and the impossibility of outsourcing debt collection to external service providers.
-On the other hand, the increase in this item is due to receivables related to our social customer base, where sales are on the rise, particularly in the gas sector, generating higher impairment losses than in 2023.
+- depreciation on tangible and intangible fixed assets rose by 5,949 k€ to 177,962 k€ in 2024. - write-downs on inventories and trade receivables was 1,749 k€, compared with 290 k€ in 2023.
+The difference between the two years was due on the one hand to an increase in energy fraud.
+It is becoming increasing difficult to recover this kind of debt.
+The issue of energy fraud was exacerbated further, in particular by protracted legal proceedings in the courts, as well as by it not being possible to entrust the recovery of these debts to external service providers.
+On the other hand, the increase in this item also stemmed from debts associated with social customers, for whom sales increased, especially for gas, generating larger write-downs than in 2023.